riita10069/ket/README.md

 It is possible to change the PATH of kubeconfig.
 The default is to use `$HOME/.kube/config`.

-Please See below for details.
+Please see below for details.
 https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/

 ### WithCRDKustomizePath